PX4/PX4-user_guide/en/advanced_config/tuning_the_ecl_ekf.md

 ## How do I check the EKF performance?

 EKF outputs, states and status data are published to a number of uORB topics which are logged to the SD card during flight.
-The following guide assumes that data has been logged using the .ulog file format.
-To use the .ulog format, set the SYS\_LOGGER parameter to 1.
+The following guide assumes that data has been logged using the *.ulog file format*.
+To use the *.ulog* format, set the SYS\_LOGGER parameter to 1.

 The .ulog format data can be parsed in python by using the [PX4 pyulog library](https://github.com/PX4/pyulog).